Malaquías Montoya: Work

 Montoya has produced substantial work on the issue of immigration.
 He produced the print Immigrant’s Dream (2004) which shows a faceless figure covered completely in the American flag which serves as a bag with a tag labeled “undocumented.”
 This print presented the horrific reality of what becomes of the coveted American Dream.
 Another print titled, Undocumented includes a man trapped in barbed wire with the word undocumented written in red with blood dripping across his body.
-The barbed wire is representative of the physical barrier of the US Mexico Border migrants encounter when crossing the border.
-In addition the captivity of the man within the barbed wire is metaphorical for the emotional suffering due to migration.
+The barbed wire is representative of the physical barrier of the US-Mexico Border that migrants encounter when crossing the border.
+In addition, the captivity of the man within the barbed wire is metaphorical for the emotional suffering due to migration.
+The Smithsonian American Art Museum gives this analysis: "Montoya’s faceless and bleeding brown figure is caught within the spikes of barbed wire and assumes the posture of the crucified Christ, while also evoking the central victim in Francisco de Goya’s Third of May 1808 in Madrid (1814).
+These references humanize the plight of undocumented immigrants in the 1980s, many of whom were fleeing civil wars in Central America that had intensified with U.S. intervention.
+Montoya created this print during his years of activism leading up to the passage of the U.S. Immigration Reform and Control Act of 1986, which secured various forms of temporary legal status for undocumented people."

+In a screen print from 2000 called Un Besito Para Siempre (A little kiss for forever), a skeletal couple are about to kiss, while the male presents the female with a rose.
+The artist describes the work this way: “This print is of two farm workers, husband and wife, coming to the end of their lives.
+They ask each other for a kiss that will last forever.”
+Additional imagery references Zapata and the United Farm Workers.

+One of his prints from 2018 treats Miranda Rights: the right to remain silent.

 In 2023 he created a sizable mural at the UC Davis Student Community Center.
 Montoya holds the view that the artist's role in the community remains unchanged despite technological advancements and the prevalence of social media.
 He asserts, "I perceive their role to be constant; the artist's task is to articulate the issues presented to us in a convoluted manner, enabling people to comprehend the role they need to fulfill.
 I believe the cultural worker's responsibility is to interpret information from those in power and present it back to the community in a clearer form."